nrc-cnrc/OpenStudio-Measures/measures/nrc_create_geometry/tests/README.md

 | sideload |false |

 ## 3 - Courtyard-RetailStandalone-NECB2011-90-Yellowknife-1-1500-1.25

+This test was expected to pass and it did.

 | Test Argument | Test Value |
 | ------------- | ---------- |
 | building_shape |Courtyard |